Sambhavami Yuge Yuge (2006 film)

 Sambhavami Yuge Yuge is a 2006 Indian Telugu-language action drama film directed by Ravi Varma and starring newcomers Anji, Koutilya, Raj, Srijana, Neeraja and Jack.
 The film is a remake of the Brazilian film City of God (2002; which is an adaptation of the 1997 Paulo Lins novel City of God).
 This was Naveen Chandra's first film.

 Production

 Naveen Chandra made his debut with this film under the stage name of Anji.
 Shooting for the film began on 18 July 2005.
 Noel Sean also made his debut with this film in a small role.

 Soundtrack

 The music was composed by debutante Anil in 2005 and was well received.
 Lyrics were by Krishna Chaitanya.
 The audio rights were bagged by Madhura Entertainment.

 A critic from Telugucinema.com opined that "the magic of the music that this album exhibits removes a feel that this is of a standard come-and-go kind standard to this scale of movies".
-The soundtrack album was in the top five best Telugu albums for 2005.
 After this film, Krishna Chaitanya worked as a lyricist under Anil for several films.